spacefreak86/pyquarantine-milter/README.md

     * **METAFILE** (path to the meta file if **metadata** is set to **true**)

 * **notify**
-  Send notification to receiver.
+  Send notification.
+  Options:
   * **type**
     See section [Notifications](#Notifications).

 * **quarantine**
   Quarantine e-mail.
+  Options:
   * **store**
   Options for e-mail storage, see action **store** in section [Actions](#Actions).
   * **smtp_host**